emeks-studio/colorin-colorado/README.md

 # colorin-colorado

-Binaries interpreted as color matrices or music notes (soon ?)
+Files interpreted as SVG images and/or music notes (soon ?)

-So far:

-- Binary interpreted as a colored matrix

-  - file formats: .svg
-  - color palettes: "8-bit" (customizable), RGB and RGBA.

 ## Development